mlresearch/r4/_posts/2003-01-03-tsamardinos03a.md

 ---
 title: 'Towards Principled Feature Selection: Relevancy, Filters and Wrappers'
+abstract: In an influential paper Kohavi and John [7] presented a number of disadvantages of the filter approach to the feature selection problem, steering research towards algorithms adopting the wrapper approach.
+We show here that neither approach is inherently better and that any practical feature selection algorithm needs to at least consider the learner used for classification and the metric used for evaluating the learner’s performance.
+In the process we formally define the feature selection problem, re-examine the relationship between relevancy and filter algorithms, and establish a connection between Kohavi and John’s definition of relevancy to the Markov Blanket of a target variable in a Bayesian Network faithful to some data distribution.
+The theoretical results lead to principled ways of designing optimal filter algorithms of which we present one example.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR